C-XJ2000/C-XJ2000.github.io/_pages/en-us/about.md

 </div>

-# **Qian Zhang**
+# Xuejun Cheng

 Welcome to my personal homepage!

 ---

-## 👨‍🏫 **Basic Information**
+## 👨‍🏫 **Biography**

 <div class="bio-justify" markdown="1">

-**Qian Zhang**, **Ph.D. in Engineering**, **Associate Professor**, IEEE Member, Member of the China Institute of Communications, Committee Member of the CSIG Traffic Video Special Committee.
+**Xuejun Cheng** is a Ph.D. student and an IEEE Graduate Student Member.
-In 2021, he was recommended for admission to the direct Ph.D. program at Shandong University, under the supervision of Prof. Ju Liu (Level-II Professor) and Prof. Zheng Dong.
+In September 2023, he was admitted to Shandong University through the postgraduate recommendation program to pursue a Ph.D. degree in Communication Engineering under the successive master's-doctoral program, under the supervision of Prof. Ju Liu (Second-level Professor), with Prof. Zheng Dong as his co-supervisor.
-In 2024, supported by the **China Scholarship Council**, he joined the School of Electrical and Electronic Engineering at Nanyang Technological University (NTU), Singapore, as a visiting Ph.D. student, under the joint supervision of Prof. Yong Liang Guan (Vice President of NTU) and Prof. Chau Yuen (IEEE Fellow).
+In 2026, supported by the **China Scholarship Council**, he joined the National University of Singapore as a visiting Ph.D. student under the supervision of Prof. Mehul Motani (IEEE Fellow).
-He received the Ph.D. degree in Engineering from Shandong University in June 2026.

-His current research interests include intelligent metasurfaces, convex optimization theory, and artificial intelligence algorithms for wireless communications and sensing.
-He has published nearly 30 academic papers in top-tier journals and conferences in wireless communications, including IEEE TWC, IEEE TCOM, IEEE ICC, and IEEE ICASSP, among which 15 papers were published as the first or co-first author.
-Two of his first-authored papers were recognized as **🏆ESI Highly Cited Papers**.
-One of his first-authored papers was selected as one of the **Top 2 Most Popular Papers of the Year in IEEE CL**, and four papers were ranked in the **Top 50 Most Popular Papers of the Month by IEEE TVT, WCL, and CL**, respectively (1 first-authored paper, 2 co-first-authored papers, and 1 second-authored paper).
-He has been granted three patents.
-He serves as a **Young Editorial Board Member of China Communications** and a **TPC Chair for IEEE PIMRC 2026**.
-He has also served multiple times as a TPC Member for international conferences, including IEEE ICC, IEEE GLOBECOM, and IEEE WCNC.
-He regularly serves as a reviewer for more than ten international journals, including IEEE JSAC, TWC, TCOM, WCM, TIFS, TCCN, TVT, TITS, IOTJ, WCL, and CL.
+His current research interests include reconfigurable intelligent surfaces (RIS), rate-splitting multiple access (RSMA), integrated sensing and communication (ISAC), stacked intelligent metasurfaces (SIM), and optimization theory.
+He has conducted a series of studies on beamforming, phase-shift design, and resource optimization for intelligent metasurface-aided wireless communication and sensing systems.
+He has published research papers in international journals and conferences, including IEEE TVT, IEEE WCL, IEEE ICC, and ICCC.
+Three papers have been ranked among the **TOP 50 Most Popular Articles of IEEE TVT, WCL, and CL**, respectively.
+He has been granted three national invention patents, with four additional patents accepted for processing.
+He serves as a reviewer for international journals including IEEE TVT, IOTJ, and WCL, and as a TPC Member for international conferences including GlobalCom and PIMRC.

-As a core member, he has participated in several major national- and provincial-level projects, including the National Key Research and Development Program of China, the General Program of the National Natural Science Foundation of China, and the Key Research and Development Program of Shandong Province (Major Science and Technology Demonstration Project).
+He has participated in research projects including the National Key Research and Development Program of China and the General Program of the National Natural Science Foundation of China, and has also led a National College Students' Innovation and Entrepreneurship Training Program project.
+He has received the Samsung Scholarship, First-Class Scholarship for Ph.D.
+Students, Excellent Award in the Ph.D.
+Midterm Assessment, Outstanding Graduate of Shandong Province, First-Class Undergraduate Scholarship, and more than forty national-level awards in innovation, entrepreneurship, and academic competitions.
-He has received the Outstanding Doctoral/Bachelor's Thesis Award, the Outstanding Graduate Awards of Shandong Province and Shandong University, **two National Scholarships for Doctoral Students**, **the National Scholarship for Undergraduate Students**, the **2026 Academic Star Award of Shandong University as the sole recipient from his school**, the **2026 Outstanding Graduate Research Achievement Award of Shandong University as the sole recipient from his school**, First-Class Scholarships throughout his four undergraduate years, and more than ten awards in national- and provincial-level innovation, entrepreneurship, and disciplinary competitions.

 </div>